jduran7/jduran7.github.io/blog/_posts/2017-12-19-building-a-simple-tool-to-divide-chores.md

 ];
 {% endhighlight %}

-How do you divide the work so that each person takes care of a different task each week, and that the workload is evenly distributed among the lab members?
+How do you divide the work so that each person takes care of a different task each week, and that the workload is evenly distributed among lab members?